tayloraswift/swift-ip/README.md

 ## Who is using swift-ip?

-The [Swiftinit](https://swiftinit.org) documentation index currently uses the swift-ip library to verify clients (such as Googlebot and GitHub Webhooks) and combat abuse.
+The [Swiftinit](https://swiftinit.org) documentation index currently uses the swift-ip library to verify clients such as Googlebot and GitHub Webhooks.

 ## License